 The popes eventually returned to Rome in 1377, under Pope Gregory XI, the seventh, and last, Avignon pope.
 However, his death soon after arriving in Rome prompted the Papal Schism, at which time antipopes Clement VII and Benedict XIII made Avignon their home until 1403.
 The palace remained in the hands of the antipopes until 1433, when it was returned to the papal authorities.

 Over the years the palace fell into disrepair.
 During the French Revolution, it was seized and ransacked, causing even more interior damage.
-It was then used by the Napoleonic French state for use as a military barracks and prison.
+The Napoleonic French state then used it as a military barracks and prison.
 The Palais des Papes became a national museum in 1906, and became a UNESCO World Heritage Site in 1995.